 In this, the first option permits you to hide the user menu and also its subitems view on the top right corner of the admin bar.
-After that, every item highlighted with the pink color.
+After that, every item highlighted with a pink color.
 Also, deactivating the main menu will hide all its sub-menus.

 The admin bar displays you the website name with the drop-down menu which contains the link to visit your website’s front-end.
-If you are checking the website name then also, it will hide the link to visit website’s front-end.
+If you are checking the website name then also, it will hide the link to visit the website’s front-end.

 There are some more plugins that specifically used to hide WordPress admin bar.